 Keynote Speaker Sam Kean

-Sam Kean is a science write who uses funny, strange, and poignant stories to enliven science and science history.
-He’ll unpackage how the brain works, using examples from the natural world to demonstrate how our our senses work together and how memory is processed in the brain.
+Sam Kean is a science writer who uses funny, strange, and poignant stories to enliven science and science history.
+In his keynote, A Sense of Wellbeing or Danger: How the brain perceives and creates a coastal scene, Sam will unpackage how the brain works, using examples from the natural world to demonstrate how our senses work together and how memory is processed in the brain.
 In addition to authoring four books, his stories have appeared in The Best American Science and Nature Writing, The New Yorker, The Atlantic, The New York Times Magazine, Slate, and Psychology Today, and his work has been featured on NPR’s “Radiolab”, “Science Friday”, and “All Things Considered”.
 Caesar’s Last Breath was named the Guardian science book of the year in 2017.